AriFordsham/GHCWiki/building/preparation/windows.md

 ### Method B: Via Stack

+This method has been reported to be unreliable, so use this at your own risk.
+The recommended method we use ourselves is "Method A" described above.

 It is possible to set up MSYS indirectly through Stack:

 1. [ download and install Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/#windows).